laurachri-hall/LitRPG-Library/README.md

 Future enhancements for the **LitRPG Library** will focus on improving user experience and functionality.
 Planned features include:

 - **Enhanced Categorization**: Better categorization of subgenres to help users navigate the vast array of LitRPG books more easily.

+- **Profile Page and/or Dashboard**: A place where the user can change/update their details, control their book tracking lists, see and edit/delete their reviews/comments.

 - **Tagging System**: Allowing users to add tags to reviews, making it easier to find related content and themes.